-On every table you’ll likely see something different, selected from the broad menu with temptations like roasted local beets tossed with endive, walnuts and feta cheese; a small plate of Korean barbecued beef dressed in lettuce leaves, shiso, housemade kimchi, Napa cabbage and Asian pear slaw; a pizzetta topped in Serrano ham, arugula, Manchego cheese and farm-fresh egg; or Catalan fish stew brimming with prawns, clams, mussels and calamari.
+On every table you’ll likely see something different, selected from the broad menu with temptations such as roasted local beets tossed with endive, walnuts, and feta cheese; a small plate of Korean barbecued beef dressed in lettuce leaves, shiso, housemade kimchi, Napa cabbage, and Asian pear slaw; a pizzetta topped in Serrano ham, arugula, Manchego cheese, and farm-fresh egg; or Catalan fish stew brimming with prawns, clams, mussels, and calamari.

 Pair your meal with a classic Negroni, a lively pisco sour, or a glass of Frei Brothers Reserve Pinot Noir — and you might even see winery proprietor Gina Gallo enjoying a glass of her own at the next table.

-As owner, Greenbaum does cute, stocking the market with local food items, Sonoma County wines, and souvenirs like novelty toys and knickknacks.
-As chef, he rivals mom, for big breakfasts of eggs Benedict and Monte Cristo sandwiches, to lunches of a hot Black Forest ham and Brie sandwich, or smoked trout and spinach salad studded with walnuts, apples and blue cheese.
+As owner, Greenbaum stocks the market with local food items, Sonoma County wines, and souvenirs like novelty toys and knickknacks.
+As chef, he rivals mom for big breakfasts of eggs Benedict and Monte Cristo sandwiches, and lunches like a hot Black Forest ham and Brie sandwich, or smoked trout and spinach salad studded with walnuts, apples, and blue cheese.

 Part of the trick here is keeping the nostalgia old, but the menu fresh, such as huevos rancheros in a traditional recipe of two corn tortillas topped with black beans, poached eggs, Manchego cheese, avocado salsa, and sour cream, but tricked up with creamy polenta.